crobinson96/crobinson96.github.io/_posts/2019-08-29-abcpersonalfinance.md

 ### 4. Apply for a credit card

-Only if you have self-contol do I reccomend this step.
+Only if you have self-control do I reccomend this step.
 Get a basic credit card and set up a direct debit for it to be paid of IN FULL every month.
 This will help build your credit score for when applying for a mortgage, do not get roped into the perks and rewards of these cards as the interest charge trumps the perks all day every day.

 ### 5. Open a stocks and shares ISA.